-Putting the above discussions together, if the interference signal power (sum of the Received-power from all other transmitters), measured at the transmitter, is greater than ED-Threshold, then the transmitter assumes the medium is busy.
+If the interference signal power (sum of the Received-power from all other transmitters), measured at the transmitter, is greater than ED-Threshold, then the transmitter assumes the medium is busy.
 Carrier is sensed by the transmitter; all CS activity occurs at the transmitter, and not at the receiver

-3.1.16 Transmitter's choice of MCS
+3.1.18 Transmitter's choice of MCS

-If the rate adaptation algorithm is turned off, then the transmitter chooses MCS by comparing the RSSI (calculated per the equation below) against the Receiver-Sensitivity for different MCS (per the tables in the standards).
+If the rate adaptation algorithm is turned off, then the transmitter chooses MCS by comparing the RSS (calculated per the equation below) against the Receiver-Sensitivity for different MCS

+(per the tables in the standards).
 The highest possible MCS is then chosen.
 This means the MCS is not fixed but adapts to the received signal strength, even with rate adaption turned off in the MAC layer.